jetannenbaum/esperanzaSTEM/docs/robotics/movement.md

 ![File save](./img/saveToBoard.jpg)

 !!!
 Challenge
-    1. Can you have the robot autonomously drive in a straight line?
+    1. Can you have the robot autonomously move in a straight line for three feet?

-    2. Can you have the robot autonomously drive in a square and return to it's starting point?
+    2. Can you have the robot autonomously move in a square and return to it's starting point?

         Note: The car will turn left or right when the wheels spin in the opposite directions.